d-khan/java/Java basics/lab_words_freq.md

 ## What to submit?
 1. Draw a flowchart of your thought process.
 I found this [online flowchart website](http://www.draw.io) very useful.
 However, you can use any application of your choice.
 (2 marks)
-2. Explain, if you have to do a frequency analysis of a website, how you will perform it.
+2. Explain how you will perform a frequency analysis of a website if you have to do it.
 (1 mark)
 3. What were your challenges in performing the lab (from design to the implementation phases)?
 (1 mark)
-4. Create a video that explains the working of the code.
-Furthermore, the video should show your face on one side of the screen
+4. Create a video explaining how the code works.
+The video should show your face on one side of the screen preferably the top or bottom right of the screen.
+(1 mark)
-(preferably the top or bottom right of the screen).
-Also, submit the code in the .java extension.
+5. Upload the working code.
 (6 marks)

 ## How to submit it?
-Upload your work in the .pdf format and clearly define your responses.
-Use headings when possible.
-Upload the code in the .java extension.
+Upload your work to your Github account and share the link on Canvas.

 ## Deadline
 The deadlines are posted on the Syllabus as well as on Canvas.